LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-Chess-App.md

 | armv7-a     |   -  |  [link](https://github.com/LeelaChessZero/lc0/releases/download/v0.24.0-rc2/lc0-android-armv7a)   |   -   |
 | aarch64     |   -  |  [link](https://github.com/LeelaChessZero/lc0/releases/download/v0.24.0-rc2/lc0-android-aarch64)   |   -   |

-More back-ends will be added as they are available.
+More back-ends will be added as soon as they are available.

 ### Unofficial builds for version 0.23